janscience/Teensy_Amp/R5.0/README.md

   The full-range output is then between GND and AVDD.
   Because of the common mode rejection (see below) non-inverting amplifiers are the only possibility.
-- gain=1+R5/R4.
-For changing gain change R5.
+- gain=1+R4/R3.
+For changing gain change R4.
-  For R4=10k and R5=100k we get a x11 gain.
-  For R4=47k and R5=47k we get a x2 gain.
+  For R3=47k and R4=47k we get a x2 gain.
-  Although for R4=1k, ringing in response to step inputs is slightly smaller, R4=10k appears to be more stable and less noisy when having the R0/R1 voltage divider in front.
 - In single-ended mode (S1 connected to MONO) we measure SIGi and thus get an approximated monopolar measurement.
 - The INxM pins should be connected to VGND (or GND).
 - This does not reject the common mode, mean(SIGi), which might be a problem with large external noise, or when coupling two or more loggers.
-- TODO: test the possibility of an optional reference electrode at VGND.
+- An optional reference electrode can be connected to VGND.
-- When having electrodes in a tank: connect VGND to ground of building.
-TOOD: Test it!
+- The [TI OPA1662](opa1662.pdf) opamp draws about 3.5mA for a full-scale sinewave on a single channel.

 ### Common mode rejection:

 - Do not connect S1 to MONO.
 Connect S2 to DIFF.
-- Via R2 we get the common mode signal AVRG=mean(SIGi) as an input to OP0, which is not contaminated by other sources.
+- Via R1 we get the common mode signal AVRG=mean(SIGi) as an input to OP0, which is not contaminated by other sources.
 - This is amplified in the same way against VGND as the signals.
-- Only in this non-inverting configuration do we get an average signal independent of the number of input channels, because the current into the non-inverting input is zero and then the currents via R2 add up to zero!
+- Only in this non-inverting configuration do we get an average signal independent of the number of input channels, because the current into the non-inverting input is zero and then the currents via R1 add up to zero!
 - Measuring this in differential mode subtracts common mode from the signals:
   SIGi - mean(SIGi).
 - This does not result in a monopolar measurement!